TeaPixl/CoffeeFetch/README.md

 This is a NEW repository so feel free to post any issues you may find.

 Currently working on:
-+ converting this project into a Python Package
-+ adding random quotes that appear below the image
++ adding quotes that appear when the program is called